Nayan027/Innings-Score-Predictor/README.md

 - CodePipeline : Orchestrates CI/CD process

+### Plan:

+- Create a pipeline that:

+- Pulls code from GitHub

+- Builds with CodeBuild

+- Stores 'SourceArtifact/' & 'BuildArtifact/' in S3 internally managed by CodePipeline

+- Deploys to EC2 with CodeDeploy

+- Glues entire flow using CodePipeline

 #### Before AWS Console Work

+- Add 'prod_requirements.txt' into 'flaskapp/'

-- Add prod_requirements.txt and Copy-Paste logger/ and params.yaml into flaskapp/
+- Copy-Paste 'logger/' and 'params.yaml' from root dir into 'flaskapp/'

-- Add scripts/, buildspec.yaml, appspec.yaml into root directory
+- Add 'scripts/', 'buildspec.yaml', 'appspec.yaml' into root directory

 - Git add, commit, and push

-#### AWS Console Steps:

-- IAM Setup
+#### IAM Configurations:

-- Create custom-service-roles for EC2 and CodeDeploy with relevant policies
+- Create custom service roles for EC2 and CodeDeploy

+- Manage permissions for each service.

 #### EC2 Setup:

-- Launch Ubuntu 22.04 instance

-- Allow HTTP, HTTPS, and port 5000 in security group
+- Set up as the deployment target.

-- Attach IAM role to EC2
+- Attach the appropriate IAM role.

-- SSH into EC2 and run bash install.sh script to install dependencies

-### CodeDeploy:

-- Create Application & Deployment Group
+- Writing and running a shell script manually using Vim and Bash.

+#### S3 Bucket:

+- Used by CodePipeline internally to store artifacts.

+- Auto-created and managed; remember to delete it after use.

+#### CodeBuild Service:

+- Handles the build phase.

+- Uses a buildspec to compile/test the app.

+#### CodeDeploy Service:

+- Manages deployment to EC2.

-- Attach IAM role and EC2 instance tag
+- Uses the custom IAM role and an AppSpec file.

-### CodePipeline
+#### CodePipeline Service:

-- Source Stage: GitHub repo as source

-- Build Stage: CodeBuild using buildspec.yaml

-- Deploy Stage: CodeDeploy using created app and deployment group
+- Orchestrates the entire flow: Source → Build → Deploy (we're skipping test stage).

+- Connects S3, CodeBuild, and CodeDeploy stages.

 #### 🚤 Deploy and Run